Offices

 Ostrava and other cities

-Ostrava is the third largest city in the country, and so is its office market.
-The modern office stock is relatively small, yet modern properties comparable to the ones in Prague and Brno can be found throughout the city.
-Established office centres are home to world-class business service centres and new projects, like the upcoming Organica, will become home to renowned brands.
-For the rest of the country, local developers are pushing through many projects, especially in well-connected cities like Pilsen, Hradec Králové and Olomouc.
-Such projects, already existing or proposed, are of high-quality and offer excellent services to their clients.
+In the rest of the country, local developers are pushing through many projects, especially in well-connected cities like Plzeň, Hradec Králové and Olomouc.
+Such projects, either already existing or in the planning stage, are of high quality and offer excellent services to their clients.
 Thanks to lower operating costs, choosing to establish the office in smaller cities can prove economically viable, but also more difficult to find.

 Summary